 "Next year we're going to have to [either] chill out or come down from a helicopter like Diana Ross at the Superbowl," Roach told Vogue following the big moment.
 "When this goes off like it's supposed to, what else can you do!"

 By August, Spider-Man: Far From Home had crossed the billion-dollar mark at the box office, becoming the first Spider-Man film to ever rake in that much dough.
-(The celebration was short-lived, however, when it was also revealed that Disney and Sony's unique partnership that had allowed for Tom Holland's Peter Parker to become a fully-fledged part of the Marvel Cinematic Universe had come to an end, leaving the webslinger's future—not to mention the future of love interest MJ, played by Z—up in the air.)
+(The celebration was short-lived, however, when it was also revealed that Disney and Sony's unique partnership that had allowed for Tom Holland's Peter Parker to become a fully-fledged part of the Marvel Cinematic Universe had come to an end, leaving the webslinger's future—not to mention the future of love interest MJ, played by Z—temporarily up in the air.
+A reconciliation was made weeks later.)
 And, just in time to celebrate her birthday, Zendaya took a trip overseas to Greece, where sightings with Euphoria co-star Jacob Eloridi have started rumors that perhaps the two are more than co-stars, effectively ending the same rumors that used to follow her and Holland around.

 While the photos of the two visiting the Acropolis of Athens don't hint at any sort of PDA, and friends like Roach and Darnell Appling were also on the trip, an eyewitness told Us Weekly, "They looked like they were getting a little cozy.
 At one point, they were walking with each other and being a little flirty."

 And while August also saw Zendaya briefly return to the music scene for the first time since her debut album was released in 2013, teaming with Euphoria's composer Labrinth for a reworked version of his track "All for Us" in honor of the show's season finale, don't expect any more new music from the actress any time soon.